 Sub-Saharan Africa Planning and Design Scholarship

-Starting from 2016, the Department of Urbanism of the TU Delft provides two full scholarship to students from Sub-Saharan Africa aged between 22 and 28 to participate in the Summer School.
+Starting from 2016, the Department of Urbanism of the TU Delft provides two full scholarships to students from Sub-Saharan Africa aged between 22 and 28 to participate in the Summer School.

-The scholarships cover travel costs, accommodation and daily costs during the Summer School (meals and transportation).
+The scholarships cover travel costs, accommodation, and daily expenses during summer school (meals and transportation).

 Selection process

-We are looking for exceptionally motivated individuals with excellent communication skills, leadership qualities and capacity to work in a group in a collaborative way, who can demonstrate they will give a notable contribution to the Summer School and who can act as multipliers of the knowledge acquired at their home institutions.
+We are looking for exceptionally motivated individuals with excellent communication skills, leadership qualities, and the capacity to work collaboratively in a group.
+They must demonstrate that they will make a notable contribution to the Summer School and they are able to multiply the knowledge acquired at their home institutions.

-Selected students are expected to act as ambassadors for TU Delft, the Department of Urbanism and the Delft Global Initiative and will help promote our learning philosophy and values.
+Selected students are expected to act as Ambassadors for TU Delft, the Centre for the Just City and the Delft Global Initiative and will help promote our learning philosophy and values.

 This scholarship is only available to students from Sub-Saharan Africa .
 We strongly encourage female students to apply .
 (Please read our “diversity and opportunity” policy HERE).

-Application for the scholarship ARE OPEN FROM 15 FEBRUARY to 1st MAY.
+Application for the scholarship ARE OPEN FROM 1 NOVEMBER of each year.

 The selection process will involve the following steps:

-- Evaluation of CV, letter of recommendation, letter of motivation and short video from students (After 1st MAY).
+- Evaluation of CV, letter of recommendation by teacher, letter of motivation and short video from students (After 1st FEB).

-- Skype interview from selected candidates from previous phase (mid May)
+- ZOOM interview from selected candidates from previous phase (MARCH).

-- Announcement of recipients of scholarships (end May)
+- Announcement of recipients of scholarships (END MARCH).

 - Students will be provided with an invitation letter and assistance to obtain a Dutch visa.
 Visas are granted by the competent Dutch authorities and TU Delft has no say in the process.
 Students will be expected to travel to the Netherlands in July (exact dates will be announced later).